mantisTobogg/gemma-sprint-project/README.md

 ## Sentiment Analysis &amp; Subsequent Flagging of Inappropriate Language

+## --> Being my first repo, it is in need of some organization improvements.
+I'll continue to "fine-tune :)" the visuals and overall repository organization.

   - Special thanks to the bootcamp organizers for the support all throughout the bootcamp as well as for the opportunity to take part in this journey. -Kihun Choi -